 The chemical characterization of the biodegradable plastics can be achieved using different techniques.
-The main information be achieved through can photoelectron spectroscopy (XPS), Time flight secondary ion mass spectrometry (ToF-SIMS), X-ray (XRD), infrared diffraction Fourier-transform spectroscopy (FTIR), micro-RAMAN spectroscopy and X-ray fluorescence (XRF).
-In the following paragraphs, these techniques will be briefly illustrated, and the main applications related the characterization biodegradable plastics will be reported.
+The main information be achieved through can X-rav photoelectron spectroscopy (XPS), Time flight of secondary ion mass spectrometry (ToF-SIMS), X-ray (XRD), infrared diffraction Fourier-transform spectroscopy (FTIR), micro-RAMAN spectroscopy and X-ray fluorescence (XRF).
+In the following paragraphs, these techniques will be briefly illustrated, and the main applications related to the characterization of biodegradable plastics will be reported.
 In Table 5.1, the main parameters related to the techniques described in the chapter, are listed, and compared.